YOUR BANKRUPT BROTHER – Behar/Bekhukosai —Lev.25-27 – by Rabbi Baruch Cohon

 This week’s double reading covers the last three chapters in the Book of Leviticus, and also covers several subjects, so let’s single out just one.
-In 25:35 we read: “If your brother be waxen poor…” Waxen poor???
-Well, that is the accepted Elizabethan English for the Hebrew word yamukh, which means a personal or economic downfall.
-More about that later.
+In the classic translation of Chapter 25 verse 35 we read: “If your brother be waxen poor…” Waxen poor???
+Like a bad face job?
+No, that is the accepted Elizabethan English for the Hebrew word yamukh, which means a personal or economic downfall.
+More about yamukhlater.
 What we can learn initially from this section is how to treat that brother.

-Secondly, we read that we are not to take interest or usury from him.
+Secondly, we will read that we are not to take interest or usury from him.
 Yes, he needs a loan.
 He needs money to feed himself and his family.
 He needs money to start over, to get back on his feet.
 If I want to charge him interest, don’t I have a right to it?
 No, says the Torah.
 “Revere G-d, and let your brother live with you.”
 Don’t try to profit from his loss.
-Both in Biblical and Rabbinic law, a fine line separates legitimate interest – neshekh — from exorbitant usury — tarbis.
+Both in Biblical and Rabbinic law, a fine line separates legitimate interest – neshekh —from exorbitant usury —tarbis.
 Here both are prohibited.

 Ever been to a Jewish Free Loan office?
 Every Jewish community of any size has one.
 In Los Angeles where I live, the JFL lends for economic and medical emergencies, or to help a small enterprise get started, and its borrowers are not all Jews either.
 Of the thousands of loans on their books, they show a repayment record “in excess of 99%.”
 Not a bad record.
 That is Leviticus in action.